A “Tail” of Two Skippers and an Owner – who is liable to the employee?

 The plaintiff brought an action against three parties.

 The Plaintiff injured his hand on 24 September 2017 whilst working on a fishing vessel when a hopper lid closed on the Plaintiff’s hand and caught it.
-The Plaintiff suffered wounds to three fingers, a fracture of one finger and tendon damage.
-The injury occurred when the plaintiff turned to his right and looked straight down to pick up a hose in his left hand.
+The Plaintiff suffered wounds to three fingers, a fracture of one finger, and tendon damage.
+The personal injury occurred when the plaintiff turned to his right and looked straight down to pick up a hose in his left hand.
 He then put his right hand out and onto the metal lip of the hopper tank to steady himself.
 The foam rubber seal which was around the lip of most of the hopper was missing from the section where the Plaintiff put his hand.
 The hopper lid closed on the Plaintiff’s hand and immediately caught it.
 He could not pull his hand away.
 He screamed out to get attention.
 Another crew member then immediately raised the hopper lid and came to the Plaintiff’s aid.

 The primary matter in dispute is the legal relationship between the four parties.